grishatop1/gdmusic-rust/README.md

 # gdmusic-rust

-Exports all your Geometry Dash music and renames them correctly.
+Exports all your Geometry Dash music and renames every song correctly.